 - Comcast ATTBI

-If your ISP is on this list or you believe port 25 is blocked, please see our related article for information about changing the outgoing SMTP port from 25 to 26:
+If your ISP is on this list or you believe port 25 is blocked, you will need to reconfigure the account for your email client to change the outgoing SMTP port from 25 to 26 or 587.
+Check the following articles for information and assistance with common email clients for Mac, Windows or Mobile:

 Some ISPs block both ports, and you will need to follow your ISP's procedures for sending email.
 You will typically have one or two choices.
 Sometimes you may contact your ISP to request that they open port 25.
 They may do this for you, although many ISPs have begun declining to do so.
 Some ISPs may require you to use their SMTP servers for all outgoing mail so that they can monitor outgoing email on their network in order to prevent spam.You may still send email from your domain (i.e. firstname.lastname@example.org); it just needs to be routed through their SMTP servers.